History of the Tampa Bay Buccaneers: 2014 and 2015: Lovie Smith and Jason Licht era

 2014 marked the first season under coach Lovie Smith.

 On January 1, 2014, Lovie Smith was hired as the new head coach of the Buccaneers, replacing Greg Schiano.
 Smith had previously spent 5 seasons with the Buccaneers from 1996 to 2001 coaching the linebackers under Tony Dungy.
 During his first news conference with the Bucs, Smith talked about restoring the quality of the team from the late 1990s and early 2000s: “There was a certain brand of football you expected from us”, Smith said.
 “You know we would be relentless.
 There was a brand of football that you got from us each week at Raymond James Stadium.
 It was hard for opponents to come in and win.
 We have gotten away from that a little bit, and it’s time ... for us to become a relevant team again."

 On January 21, 2014, Jason Licht was hired as the new general manager, replacing Mark Dominik.

 The Bucs began the 2014 season 0–3, including a 56–14 loss to the Atlanta Falcons on Thursday Night Football.
 With second-year quarterback Mike Glennon as the starter, the Bucs earned its first victory of the season in Pittsburgh against the Steelers 27–24.
-The Bucs lost the next four games, two overtime loses against the New Orleans Saints and the Minnesota Vikings, a loss to the Baltimore Ravens and a loss against the Cleveland Browns.
+The Bucs lost the next four games, two overtime losses against the New Orleans Saints and the Minnesota Vikings, a loss to the Baltimore Ravens and a loss against the Cleveland Browns.

-Going into week 10 at 1–8, veteran free agent quarterback Josh McCown returned as starter for the Bucs' game against the Falcons, which resulted in a 27-17 loss.
+Going into week 10 at 1–8, veteran free agent quarterback Josh McCown returned as starter for the Bucs' game against the Falcons, which resulted in a 27–17 loss.
 The Bucs won 27–7 against the Washington Redskins.
 The Bucs lost the next three games and were eliminated from the playoffs.
 The Bucs finished 2–14, securing the first-overall draft pick in the 2015 NFL draft.

 Despite the team's record, first-round draft pick wide receiver Mike Evans had more than 1,000 receiving yards and became the youngest NFL player to record more than 200 receiving yards in a single game.
 Vincent Jackson had more than 1,000 yards receiving, which represented Tampa Bay's first pair of 1,000 yard receivers in a season.

 After the 2014 season, Tampa Bay hired Ben Steele to become the team's new offensive quality control coach and former Atlanta Falcons offensive coordinator, Dirk Koetter.

 With the first overall pick in the 2015 NFL draft, the Bucs selected Jameis Winston from Florida State.

 On January 6, 2016, Smith was fired by the Buccaneers after posting a record of 8–24 in his two seasons, including a 6–10 record in the 2015 season.